dharmatarha/eeg_network_pipeline/README.md

 ### Main analysis steps and corresponding functions

-1. __Connectivity estimation:__
+1. __Connectivity estimation (`/connectivity`):__
 <br> Functions under `/connectivity` are used for connectivity estimation on epoch-level data (matrices with dimensions `[ROIs/channels X samples]`).
 <br> Currently we only support undirected metrics: PLV, iPLV, PLI, wPLI, ampCorr, orthAmpCorr.
-Corresponding functions have the same name.
+Their functions have the same name.
-<br> Further functions
+<br> Further functions:
 <br>  `connectivitySpeedtest`   - Helper function to estimate the speed of per-epoch connectivity estimations.
 Especially helpful before surrogate data testing.
 <br>  `connectivityWrapperReal` - Wrapper for connectivity estimation on a whole dataset.